In 1991, Tom Herren and Chuck Adams obtained the first $1 million products liability jury verdict in Fayette Circuit Court history.

 The jury also noted that there was a violation of the Resident’s Rights when the nursing staff failed to notify the family when the low blood sugar occurred.
 The jury found the conduct of the nurse practitioner and the nursing home staff was reckless and outrageous and awarded punitive damages.

 There was a $1,015,314 verdict in Fayette Circuit Court.
 The plaintiff was doing work on a residential street.
 A resident backed out of her driveway and ran him over.
-He suffered a fracture and dislocated thoracic and L1 vertebrae.
+He suffered a fracture and dislocated the thoracic and L1 vertebrae.

-The primary defense was to blame the plaintiff's employer for failing to properly mark the work zone.
+The primary defense was to blame the plaintiff’s employer for failing to properly mark the work zone.
 The jury rejected that defense.
-The verdict included $500,000, for pain and suffering.
+The verdict included $500,000 for pain and suffering.

 Thomas Herren tried the case for the plaintiff.
 This is Mr. Herren’s third million-dollar jury verdict this year.